Skip to Main Content

 The Leapfrog Group

 The Leapfrog Group is an organization founded to promote patient safety and improve quality of care.
 Since 2014, the Plan has been a Leapfrog Partner and actively works with Leapfrog and its partners to improve the safety and quality of care.
-Health Net is serving as co-chair of Leapfrog’s Partners Advisory Committee for the third year and participates in its Data Users Group.
+Health Net is serving as co-chair of Leapfrog’s Partners Advisory Committee for the fourth year and participates in its Data Users Group.

 The Plan's work as a Leapfrog Partner includes promoting participation in the Leapfrog hospital survey, which offers consumers key information about a facility’s quality and safety performance with respect to established patient safety practices and progress toward national quality standards.
 Examples of hospital survey measures include: